blackducksoftware/opssight-connector/install/hub/README.md

 oc adm policy add-scc-to-user anyuid system:serviceaccount:myhub:postgres
 ```

- - For kubernetes: Something as simple as this will do, in case your kubernetes distribution doesnt
+ - For kubernetes: Something as simple as this will do, in case your kubernetes distribution doesn't
-allow you to run container as arbitrary users.
+allow you to run containers as arbitrary users.
 Note this can be toned down to just
-allow user 70, but we provide the generic config snippet because its more flexible.
+allow user 70, but we provide the generic config snippet because it's more flexible.

 ```
 cat << EOF > sc.json
+{
+  "apiVersion": "policy/v1beta1",
+  "kind": "PodSecurityPolicy",
-{ "apiVersion": "policy/v1beta1,"kind": "PodSecurityPolicy","metadata": {"name": "example"},
+  "metadata": {"name": "example"},
-  "spec": {"privileged": false, "seLinux": { "rule": "RunAsAny" },
+  "spec": {
+    "privileged": false,
+    "seLinux": {"rule": "RunAsAny"},
-    "supplementalGroups": { "rule": "RunAsAny"},
+    "supplementalGroups": {"rule": "RunAsAny"},
     "runAsUser": { "rule": "RunAsAny" },
     "fsGroup": { "rule": "RunAsAny" },
-    "volumes": [ "*" ] }}
+    "volumes": [ "*" ]
+  }
+}
 EOF
 kubectl create -f sc.json
 ```